 The next most common injury is a head injury.
 But your likelihood of suffering a head injury depends on whether you wear a helmet.
 If you wear a helmet, you reduce your chances of head injury by about 37%.

 If you ride without a license, you risk losing any injury compensation you might otherwise deserve.

-Florida uses pure comparative negligence to allocate liability after an accident.
+Florida uses modified comparative negligence to allocate liability after an accident.
 When you ride without a license, the at-fault driver can argue that you lack adequate training to ride a motorcycle safely.
-If a claims adjuster or jury assigns some fault to you, your awarded damages will be reduced.
+If a claims adjuster or jury assigns some fault to you, your awarded damages could be reduced or eliminated.

 A motorcycle accident can happen even when you have the proper training and license.
-Contact Kibbey Wagner for a free consultation with a Port St. Lucie motorcycle accident lawyer to discuss the compensation you can seek for your injuries.
+Contact KW Stuart Personal Injury & Car Accident Lawyers for a free consultation with a Port St. Lucie motorcycle accident lawyer to discuss the compensation you can seek for your injuries.